A Notice of Intended Prosecution is sent out when a vehicle has been detected driving in excess of the speed limit.

 If you have been given the option, you can ask to attend a speed awareness course.
 The cost will vary depending on the type of course and which area you choose to take it.

-If you pay the fixed penalty fine or send your driving licence to the Conditional Offer Unit, you will be unable to attend a speed awareness course.
+If you pay the fixed penalty fine or send your driving licence to the Conditional Offer Unit, you will not be able to attend a speed awareness course.

 Once it has been confirmed that you are eligible, you will receive instructions on how to contact a national provider to book a course.